-The funds of the Municipal Authority are grouped in the financial statements as proprietary funds and include a Water Fund and Sewer Fund, which all started August 10, 1999.
-The focus of proprietary fund measurement is upon determination of net income, financial position, and changes in cash flow.
-The accounting principles generally accepted in the United States of America applicable are those similar to businesses in the private sector.
+The focus of proprietary account measurement is upon determination of net income, financial position, and changes in cash flows.
+The accounting principles, generally accepted in the United States of America, applicable are those similar to businesses in the private sector.
+The following is a description of the Authority's proprietary accounts: